Where is the Festival?

 How do I know that I have been accepted as a volunteer?

-You will receive an e-mail offering you a position at the Festival.
-This is called your Shift Offer.
-To accept your Shift Offer, you need to choose your T-shirt size, the date you can come for your Orientation, and which night you want to attend the Festival as your Exchange.
-You will have 72 hours to accept or reject your Shift Offer.
+Upon submission, you will receive a confirmation that we have received your application.
+In mid to late August, you will receive an e-mail offering you a position at the Festival.
+It will ask you to login to your volunteer page at Better impact to confirm or decline a shift.
+You will have 72 hours to confirm or decline your Shift Offer.
 If we do not hear from you, we may offer your shift to another person.
-Volunteers must make sure that they have a reliable system for collecting e-mail and telephone messages.
+Volunteers must make sure that they have a reliable system for collecting e-mail and telephone messages

 Who does the scheduling?